 - Mary K. Bradshaw, Director of Construction Management

-Mary K. Bradshaw directs Housing Development Center’s work providing construction management and owner’s representation services for the development of affordable housing and community facilities.
+Mary K. Bradshaw directs HDC’s work providing construction management and owner’s representation for affordable-housing and community-facility developments.
 Leading a staff of seven, Mary helps nonprofit clients achieve their end goals and assure that projects meet the highest attainable standards for quality, cost efficiency and sustainability.
-Mary brings extensive project management, organizational management and architectural design experience to her work.
-Prior to joining HDC in 2014, Mary worked for public housing authorities in Clackamas County and Portland, where she developed more than 260 rental-housing units (using HOME, LIHTC and other sources); coordinated the selective disposition of a 166-unit scattered-site public housing portfolio; and managed the development and sale of 253 homeownership units in two large-scale HOPE VI–funded redevelopments.
+Mary brings extensive project management, organizational management and architectural design experience to her work, and has recent experience managing construction of primary and integrated healthcare facilities.
+Prior to joining HDC in 2014, Mary worked for public housing authorities in Clackamas County and Portland, where she developed more than 260 rental housing units using HOME, LIHTC and other sources; coordinated the selective disposition of a 166-unit scattered-site public housing portfolio; and managed the development and sale of 253 homeownership units in two large-scale HOPE VI–funded redevelopments.
 Previously Mary worked as a community builder fellow for the U.S. Department of HUD and served as founding executive director for Proud Ground, a Portland-based nonprofit community land trust.
-A licensed architect, Mary spent the first decade of her career working with private architecture firms in Washington, California and the U.S. Virgin Islands to design, and manage development of, affordable housing and commercial projects.
+A licensed architect, Mary spent the first decade of her career working with private architecture firms in Washington, California and the U.S. Virgin Islands to design and manage development of affordable-housing and commercial projects.

 - Philip Dochow, Senior Project Manager